 Many people turn to over-the-counter remedies for bloating when it occurs occasionally.
 Talk to your healthcare provider or pharmacist to determine the best product for you.

 If you feel bloated often, it may be helpful to keep a food journal.
 By examining your eating patterns, you may be able to identify the culprit that is causing your symptoms.
 Then cut that food out of your diet and see if the symptoms subside.

-If your belly bloat doesn't respond to changes in your diet or to over-the-counter remedies, speak to your doctor about other potential causes or remedies that might be right for you.
+If your belly bloat doesn’t respond to changes in your diet or to over-the-counter remedies, speak to your physician about other potential causes or remedies that might be right for you.